Scarlet-rumped cacique: Taxonomy

+The taxa C. u. pacificus and C. u. microrhynchus are sometimes treated as a separate species with the English name, the scarlet-rumped cacique.
+The nominate C. u. uropygialis is then known as the subtropical cacique.

 Description

 The scarlet-rumped cacique is sexually dimorphic like many Icteridae, though it mainly concerns size in this species.
 Males are 23 cm long and weigh 68 g, while the female is 20 cm long and weighs 53 g;

 This cacique is a slim long-winged bird, with a relatively short tail, blue eyes, and a pale yellow pointed bill.
 It has mainly black plumage, apart from a scarlet patch on the lower back and upper rump.
 The female is smaller and a duller black than the male, and the juvenile bird has a brownish tone to the plumage and a brownish-orange rump.

 The song of these birds is a pleasant wheee-whee-whee-whee-wheet, but the Pacific cacique has a descending melancholy wheeo-wheeo-wheeo-wheeo, while C. m. microrynchus in the narrowest sense has a burry pleeo; C. m. pacificus has a sweeter keeo or a shree.